w3c/window-management/EXPLAINER_always_on_top.md

   * Note: Certain UA permissions (e.g. `chrome://settings/content/popups`) can grant websites the ability to bypass the user gesture requirement for `window.open()`, which also means that they can bypass the user gesture requirement for always-on-top windows.
 We don't consider this to be a problem given the additional `window-management` permission requirement.
   * Requiring both the requestable `window-management` permission and explicit user activation constitutes a very high bar that prevents untrusted or malicious sites from spamming pinned windows.
 * **Move & Resize Restrictions:** To prevent abuse scenarios like a window programmatically tracking the cursor or expanding to obscure critical OS interface elements, synchronous APIs that manipulate window bounds (`moveTo`, `moveBy`, `resizeTo`, `resizeBy`) are subject to strict UA rate limits and transient user activation checks, analogous to the mitigations applied to Document Picture-in-Picture windows.
-* **Focus Stealing Protections:** Always-on-top windows must not be permitted to aggressively force focus back to themselves when the user interacts with other applications.
 * **Explicit User Affordance & Easy Dismissal:** The browser and operating system window frames must provide clear, un-spoofable user controls to dismiss the window at any time.

 ---